keryja/factorio-fast-filter-fill/README.md

 # Fast Filter Fill

+**[Picker Extended](https://mods.factorio.com/mod/PickerExtended) also has the fast filter fill functionality, and much more, I'd recommend checking that out instead.**

 A Factorio mod for managing container filters, logistic requests, and maybe other stuff later.
-Supports all 0.12.x versions of Factorio
+Supports all 0.16.x versions of Factorio

 ## [Download Fast Filter Fill](https://mods.factorio.com/mods/Keryja/fast-filter-fill)